 Esarhaddon and Tushratta watched as the long line of Rohirric slaves plodded forward.
-The few Gondorian man-slaves - collared and chained as were the Rohirric captives - marched under heavy guard behind the Rohirrim.
-Walking unfettered behind the Gondorian thralls were tawny and swarthy skinned slaves - men, a few women, and boys - undoubtedly natives of the Eastern and Southern lands.
+The few Gondorian slaves – collared and chained as were the Rohirric captives – marched under heavy guard behind the Rohirrim.
+Walking unfettered behind the Gondorian thralls were tawny and swarthy skinned slaves – men, a few women, and boys – undoubtedly natives of the Eastern and Southern lands.
 These slaves laughed and chattered among themselves, obviously far freer than their Gondorian and Rohirric counterparts.
-Falling into line behind the long column was a train of enclosed wains, decorated in colorful paints and designs, two of them containing the slaver's harlots and their servants.
+Falling into line behind the long column was a train of enclosed wains, decorated in colorful paints and designs, two of them containing the caravan harlots and their servants.
 Coming behind them were the supply wagons and the rear guard.

 Satisfied that the column was in position, Esarhaddon and Tushratta urged their horses into a trot and quickly caught up with the line of Rohirric captives in front.
 Commanding the orcs to halt the line, Esarhaddon reined in his horse and scanned up and down the long procession.

 Beside him, the physician Tushratta smiled knowingly.
 A sudden sinking feeling came over the captives old enough to understand.
 This green and yellow robed Southron was their master, at least for a time, and his control over his property was total.
-Their life or death he held in his hands, and they knew that many of his designs for them were far from wholesome.
+Their life or death he held in his hands, and they suspected that many of his designs for them were far from wholesome.
 There was a sense of finality in each mile that took them eastward, as though they were condemned felons walking the slow march to the gallows.
 Step by step, each plodding rise and fall of the foot brought them closer to the dreadful doom which lay just beyond the dark forms of the Mountains of Shadow.
 Slavery and then death.
 There would be no escape.

 Elfhild lifted her head slightly and glanced back at the Gondorian slave men.
 Tears of sympathy pushed their way up and trickled down her face as she beheld once proud men now forced to toil for those against whom they had fought in the war.
 Her heart was filled with pity for their plight.
 What horrible tortures had these conquered warriors of Gondor been forced to endure at the hands of their enemies?
 The very thought was horrifying, for the folk of the Dark Lands were renowned for their cruelty.